 Are you working in a corporate sector as an accounts or finance people and need to calculate company tax at the year end to prepare tax return for the assessment?

 Today, in this article I will discuss step by step how to calculate your company tax and then prepare tax return to complete assessment.
+We have also an online tax course where we have practically calculated company tax from a financial statements and then have prepared company tax return.

 The tax calculation of company for tax filing starts after the completion of statutory audit at the year end.
 The starting figure is disclosed net profit/loss from the profit or loss account of the audited financial statements of the company.